-website within the first year after Housing Element adoption and updated annually.
+website by June 2023 and updated annually.
 Annually outreach to developers, review and prioritize local funding at least twice in the planning period, and support expediting applications on an ongoing basis.

 Equal Housing Opportunity

 H-16.
 FAIR HOUSING PROGRAM

 The City will continue to maintain services and personnel to receive housing complaints and continue to address or resolve complaints.
 The City will also continue to refer fair housing complaints to the Fair Housing Council if they cannot be resolved at the City level.